merenlab/merenlab.org/software/anvio/help/main/programs/anvi-estimate-metabolism/index.md

 </div>

 ### Matrix Output
 Matrix format is only available when working with multiple contigs databases.
 Several output matrices will be generated, each of which describes one statistic such as module completion score, module presence/absence, or KO hit counts.
 As with long-format output, each output file will have the same prefix and the file suffixes will indicate which type of data is present in the file.

 In each matrix, the rows will describe modules or KOs, the columns will describe your input samples (i.e. genomes, metagenomes, bins), and each cell will be the corresponding statistic.
 You can see examples of this output format by viewing <span class="artifact-n">[kegg-metabolism](/software/anvio/help/main/artifacts/kegg-metabolism)</span>.

 **Obtaining matrix-formatted output**

-Getting these matrices is as easy as providing the `--matrix-format`.
+Getting these matrices is as easy as providing the `--matrix-format` flag.

 <div class="codeblock" markdown="1">
 anvi&#45;estimate&#45;metabolism &#45;i internal&#45;genomes.txt &#45;&#45;matrix&#45;format